KevinSheedy/YesMan/README.md

 - `diff` - path to a custom diff file.
 - `states` - list of available states.
 Each state may override the service level config options: `template`, `reqParser`, `mockGenerator`, `diff`

-Any values that are not set explicitly will be defaulted and output to the file `/build/_generated-routes.json`
+Any values that are not set explicitly will be defaulted based on the file default-service-config.json.

 ## Scenarios
 A **scenario** is a list of services and their current states.
 This allows us to define the behaviour for a particular sequence of service calls.
 See [scenarios.json](scenarios.json).
 The scenario under test is set in [config.json](config.json).